ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/guide/native-fetch.md

 ---

-::: warning ATTENTION
+::: warning IMPORTANT
-This section is only applicable to you if using this package in Node versions < 18 and very old browsers.
+This section is likely only applicable if using this package in Node versions < 18 and very old browsers.
 :::

-::: info Did you know?
+::: info :bulb: Did you know?
 You can get your Node version by running `node -v` in your terminal.
 :::